waWanjohi/chess-python/README.md

 ### Setting up InMemoryChannelLayer:

-Add this to your Setting
+Add this to your Setting at `config/settings.py`

 ```py
     CHANNEL_LAYERS = {